moggieuk/Happy-Hare/README.md

 - Integrated help, testing and soak-testing procedures
 - Gcode pre-processor check that all the required tools are avaialble!
 - Drives LEDs for functional feed and some bling!
-- Built in tip forming and filament cutter support
+- Built in tip forming and filament cutter support (both toolhead and at MMU)
 - Lots more...
 Detail change log can be found in the [Wiki](https://github.com/moggieuk/Happy-Hare/wiki/Change-Log)

 Controlling my oldest ERCF MMU with companion [customized KlipperScreen](https://github.com/moggieuk/Happy-Hare/wiki/Basic-Operation#---klipperscreen-happy-hare) for easy touchscreen MMU control!